mannypaeza/mannypaeza.github.io/README.md

 About
 ------

-I am Manuel Paez, a Fourth-Year Computer Science B.A. student at Columbia University.
+I am Manuel Paez, a fourth-year Computer Science B.A. student at Columbia University.
 I am currently a Research Assistant under Szabolcs Márka in Columbia's Department of Physics and a Research Intern in the Chklovskii Group for Neural Circuits and Algorithms at Simons Foundation's Flatiron Institute.
 I previously worked under Kiyohito Iigaya in Columbia's Department of Psychiatry.
 I am also referred to as Manny.
 I speak English, Deutsch, Français, Español, and 한국어.

 Research Interests
 ------